Back

 Useful links

-At the end of the article, we want to share a few useful links.
-We provided links to the guidelines we mentioned and added checklists from the same companies.
+At the end of the article, we want to share a few useful links on Apple, Tizen, WebOS, and Android TV guidelines.
 They list what an app must contain to be published in stores.

 How useful was this post?